-Some printers have settings for fabric built into them ( like some models of Canon printers ) they have water resistent inks (though water resistant inks doesnot mean that they are water proof.
+Some printers have settings for fabric built into them (like some models of Epson printers ) they have water-resistant pigment inks (though water-resistant inks does not mean that they are waterproof.
 The ink will fade somewhat after many washes, if not at the first wash)

 You can follow any of the following methods to prepare your fabric so that it is suitable to pass through the inkjet printer.

 1. Use Fabric sheets specially designed for printing ( available in cottons, linens, nylons, polyester and silks) These are Specially treated fabrics with a paper backing.
 They are water-resistant, although not necessarily washable/ dry cleanable.
 If you wash them expect some fading.